Almost Optimal Batch-Regret Tradeoff for Batch Linear Contextual Bandits: Learning the Exploration Policy

 \subsection{Analysis: Proof of Lemma~\ref{lemma:design}}

-The proof of Lemma~\ref{lemma:design} utilizes similar ideas in the proof of Theorem 5 in \citep{ruan2020linear}.
+As stated in Section~\ref{sec:tec}, the proof of Lemma~\ref{lemma:design} utilizes similar ideas in the proof of Theorem 5 in \citep{ruan2020linear}.
 The major difference is that their information matrix starts with $\Omega(1)\cdot \mathbf{I}$ when executing the output policy, while our information matrix could start with $\kappa \mathbf{I}$ with $\kappa = \frac{1}{T^2}$.
 As a result, it is harder for us to recover the information matrix $U_{m}$.

 Let $D$ be the distribution defined in the statement of Lemma~\ref{lemma:design}, we first prove the following lemma.

 \begin{lemma} With probability $(1-\delta)$, it holds that

 \end{lemma}